Converting Backups from SMB or NFS Shares to NAS Filer Shares

 - Make sure that you have created NAS filer, which corresponds to existing SMB or NFS shares, added to the Veeam Backup & Replication inventory.
 The NAS filer and these shares must reside on the same storage system.
 The correspondence of the shares must be full except for the host name.

-- Use the Convert-VBRNASBackupSANFormat PowerShell cmdlet to convert the format of the file share backup to provide support of NAS filer shares.
-For more information, see description of the Convert-VBRNASBackupSANFormat cmdlet in the Veeam PowerShell Reference.
+- Run the Convert-VBRNASBackupSANFormat PowerShell cmdlet to convert the format of the file share backup to provide support of NAS filer shares.
+For more information, see the description of the Convert-VBRNASBackupSANFormat cmdlet in the Veeam PowerShell Reference.

 As a result, the backup will be moved from Backups > Disk node to Backups > Disk (Orphaned) node in the inventory pane of the Home view.